 Skin de-pigmentation has been generally considered to be irreversible, but as shown in the photographs below, wheatgrass extract has significantly restored some of these discoloured areas, often completely, by lightly applying wheatgrass extract over the affected area(s) once weekly, and persevering for at least two or three months.

-The damage is usually considered irreversible, but wheatgrass extract can help restore these depigmented areas to their normal colour, apparently by re-connecting damaged cell receptors in the affected area(s), as shown in Figures 2, 3 and 4, to the brain.
+The damage is generally considered to be irreversible.
+However, wheatgrass extract can help restore these depigmented areas to their normal colour, apparently by re-activating damaged cellular receptors in the affected area(s), as shown in Figures 2, 3 and 4.

-The photographs above and below are of the same patient.
+The before and after wheatgrass extract photographs above and below are of the same patient.